andrewmontes87/colorMap/README.md

 The first column of the CSV should contain the state names or 2-letter abbreviations.
 The second column should contain numeric values (e.g. population, per-capita income, etc.).

+The first column may be full names, abbreviations, or a mix of both.
+Any values that do not match the name or abbreviation of a US state or Canadian province/territory will be ignored.

+The second column may contain special characters (e.g. `$50000` or `45%`), which will be removed.
+It must not contain any commas, though: `$45,000` will be read as `45`.

 #Options

 ##Input and output